bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

     {% module xsrf_form_html() %}

-to all HTML form submissions templates.
+to all HTML form submission templates.
 For full details, see the Tornado documentation on `XSRF Cookies`_.

 .. _userguide_server_deployment_scaling: